Deliverability 20 min read

 Email deliverability is becoming more sophisticated.
 Here's what to watch:

-• Engagement-based filtering: Individual recipient behavior affects delivery
+Individual recipient behavior increasingly affects delivery decisions

-Deliverability isn't a one-time setup—it's an ongoing practice.
+Deliverability isn't a one-time setup.
+It's an ongoing practice.
 Build your foundation with proper authentication, maintain your reputation through good sending practices, create content that provides value, and monitor your metrics continuously.

 The best email marketers treat deliverability as a core competency, not an afterthought.
-When you get it right, you're not just avoiding spam folders—you're ensuring your carefully crafted messages actually reach and resonate with your audience.
+When you get it right, you're not just avoiding spam folders.
+You're ensuring your carefully crafted messages actually reach and resonate with your audience.

 Deliverability built in